Olivia Falk: Senior

 Olivia became a senior in 2025, entering the new German senior group, debuting at the Gymnastik International, winning gold in the All-Around and with 5 ribbons.
 At the World Cup in Baku where Germany was 10th in the All-Around, 12th with 5 ribbon and 7th with 3 balls & 2 hoops.
 A week later, in Tashkent, they took 4th place overall, 5th with 5 ribbons and 7th in the mixed event.
 She was then selected for the European Championships in Tallinn, there the group was 10th in the All-Around and won an historical bronze medal, the first ever in the competition for a German group, with 3 balls & 2 hoops.
 In August, Falk made her senior World Championships debut in Rio de Janeiro, Brazil, alongside Melanie Dargel, Anja Kosan, Helena Ripken, Anna-Maria Shatokhin and Emilia Wickert, where they took 8th place in all-around.
 Together with Darja Varfolomeev and Anastasia Simakova, they won the gold medal in team competition.

+In 2026 the group started its season at the World Cup in Sofia, winning silver in the all-around.
+They were 5th in 5 balls and 4th in 3 hoops + 4 clubs final.